moritzvitt/moritzProjekt/prompts/_general_prompt.md

 # Output

+# TODO output should be csv so that gpt can

 Output the generated information as a Markdown table, including the column names as headers.
 - Do not include warnings or notes in the output—only the requested sections.